-Americans drove a record-setting 3.2 trillion miles in 2018, according to an estimate from the Federal Highway Administration.
-The months with the most drivers on the road were July and August, indicating that for a sizable chunk of Americans, summer travel means traveling by car.
+Americans drive more than 3 trillion miles in a typical year, according to an estimate from the Federal Highway Administration.
+The months with the most drivers on the road are July and August, indicating that for a sizable chunk of Americans, summer travel means traveling by car.
 On some special byways, the journey itself can become the destination, taking you through a 3-D version of “America the Beautiful” lyrics, complete with spacious skies, purple mountain majesties, and amber waves of grain.
 Not to mention rugged coasts, sunset-red desert expanses, and glimpses of bygone Americana.
 So buckle up—here are our favorite scenic drives in the United States.

 An engineering marvel when it opened during the Great Depression, the 50-mile Going-to-the-Sun Road slices through Montana’s Glacier National Park from east to west, providing a thorough and convincing case for what makes the place special.
 Starting out in valleys filled with cedar forests and impossibly clear lakes, cars climb past spectacular mountain views (including of the peak the road is named after) and surprises like the Weeping Wall—a waterfall that spills right onto the road—before crossing the Continental Divide at Logan Pass, the road’s highest point at 6,646 feet.
 The journey is strictly a summertime proposition: Heavy snowfall makes it too dangerous to traverse from mid-fall to early June.

 Hawaii’s Hana Highway, which runs along Maui’s northeastern shore starting in Kahului, covers 50 miles but takes at least three hours (and at most a full day) to drive from end to end.
-That’s partly because the road has some 600 sharp curves and more than 50 one-lane bridges, and partly because there is a host of enticing spots to get out of the car and wade into waterfall pools, breathe in the scents of wild ginger and plumeria flowers, sample bananas and mangos from roadside fruit stands, and snap photos of verdant hillsides lined with black- and red-sand beaches.
+That’s partly because the road has some 600 sharp curves and more than 50 one-lane bridges, and partly because you'll want to stop in numerous spots to get out of the car and wade into waterfall pools, breathe in the scents of wild ginger and plumeria flowers, sample bananas and mangos from roadside fruit stands, and snap photos of verdant hillsides lined with black- and red-sand beaches.
 The highway eventually ends up in the earthly paradise that is Hana, a still-secluded, still-unspoiled village in a coastal rainforest.

-- A Caribbean alternative: The Panoramic Route in Puerto Rico is a network of roads stretching for more than 150 miles through the island’s central mountains, past waterfalls, lush valleys, and Taino ruins.
+A Caribbean alternative: The Panoramic Route (Ruta Panorámica) in Puerto Rico is a network of roads stretching for more than 150 miles through the island’s central mountains, past waterfalls, lush valleys, and Taino ruins.

 You can’t drive on the surface of Mars, but you can easily pretend that’s what you’re doing on State Route 12 in Utah.
 The 120-mile scenic byway’s western end begins amid the rust-colored rock formations of Red Canyon (pictured above) before leading into the northern portion of Bryce Canyon National Park, where an eerie, orange-tinted expanse of skinny limestone towers called hoodoos fills the canyon floor.
 Continuing eastward, you can learn about the region’s native peoples at Anasazi State Park, pop into offbeat cafes and art galleries, and admire far-reaching views amid groves of aspen trees on Boulder Mountain.
 Mars, meanwhile, doesn’t even have oxygen.

-Some would argue that the Blue Ridge Parkway upstages the two national parks it was built to connect: Shenandoah in Virginia and the Great Smoky Mountains in North Carolina.
-The parkway certainly gets more visitors—15.2 million of them in 2016, compared to 11 million for the Smokies and only about 1.4 million for Shenandoah.
-It’s not hard to see what attracts road trippers to the 469-mile, two-lane parkway: panoramas of hazy, blue-tinged mountains (the show-stopping peak is the nearly 6,000-foot Grandfather Mountain on the North Carolina side) as well as more intimate scenes of woods, valleys, and down-home Appalachian living.
+Some would argue that the Blue Ridge Parkway is just as spectacular as the two national parks it was built to connect: Shenandoah in Virginia and the Great Smoky Mountains in North Carolina.
+It’s certainly not hard to see what attracts road trippers to the 469-mile, two-lane parkway—panoramas of hazy, blue-tinged mountains (the show-stopping peak is the nearly 6,000-foot Grandfather Mountain on the North Carolina side) as well as more intimate scenes of woods, valleys, and down-home Appalachian living.
 The culture and contributions of the region’s human inhabitants are represented at craft fairs, old country stores, comfort-food restaurants, the Blue Ridge Music Center in Galax, Virginia, and more picturesquely rough-hewn farmhouses than you’d find in a Thomas Kinkade Company showroom.

 After a brief dash through a forest of beech and maple trees, Pierce Stocking Scenic Drive in northern Michigan, near Traverse City, opens onto dramatic views of Sleeping Bear Dunes National Lakeshore—where giant, sandy bluffs tower as high as 450 feet next to sparkling Lake Michigan.
 Named after the lumberjack who built the road in the 1960s, the Pierce Stocking loop is only about 7.5 miles long, but there are so many good spots to stop and linger, it’ll take you a while to finish the journey.
 Plenty of visitors set up beach chairs in the sand to watch the sunset over the water.
 If you like a challenge, you can climb the dunes, though it’s a strenuous chore that might remind you of that dream where you’re trying to run up a hill but can’t make any forward progress.